mpdairy/elm-frontier/README.md

 # Elm-Frontier

-This library helps you to operate more easily at the frontier of Elm and JavaScript.
+This library helps you operate more easily at the frontier of Elm and JavaScript.
 It provides three main functions:

-* `toJson` - automatically converts an Elm object to a Json string.
+* `toJson` - automatically encodes an Elm object to a Json string
-* `fromJson` - automatically converts a Json string to an Elm object.
+* `fromJson` - automatically decodes a Json string to an Elm object
-* `call` - calls foreign JavaScript function that returns a value to Elm.
+* `call` - calls foreign JavaScript function that returns a value to Elm

-Each function returns as an Elm Task with a value or an explanitory String error.
+Each function returns as an Elm `Task` with a response value or an explanatory String error.

 ## Why?